CarsonDavis/CarsonDavis.github.io/_posts/2024-04-30-wooden_handplane.md

 Which is how I found myself in my local antique store looking specifically for a broken plane.
 I think I went to three stores before stumbling across this beauty.
 It's a 112 year old Stanley #5 jack plane manufactured sometime between 1910-1912, and gloriously, the previous owner managed to break the cast iron body cleanly in half.

 You can see that they tried to repair it with that metal plate on the side, but they weren't able to get the sole flat, rendering it less than useful without some significant restoration work.
-And to top it off, the even helpfully broke off part of the handle, which gives me the perfect excuse to remake the whole thing from scratch.
+And to top it off, they even helpfully broke off part of the handle, which gives me the perfect excuse to remake the whole thing from scratch.

 <div class="grid-container grid-2x2">
     <div>